Welcome to today's edition of the Rush 24-7 podcast.

 That's right.

-Oh, by the way, before we go to the break, ladies and gentlemen, as you know, we've taken the Limbaugh Letter Digital, the largest political newsreader, uh newsletter, most widely read political newsletter in the country, has just gone digital.
+Oh, by the way, before we go to the break, ladies and gentlemen, as you know, we've taken the Limbaugh Letter Digital, the largest political newsreader, a newsletter, most widely read political newsletter in the country, has just gone digital.

 There's an app for it.

-Both uh it's at the uh it's in the app store.
+It's in the app store.

-The Limbaugh Letter is a monthly dead tree publication that we have now digitized, and this is the uh the second issue that has gone live.
+The Limbaugh Letter is a monthly dead tree publication that we have now digitized.

 It's the November issue.